 Best Time to Visit Batumi

 If you want to avoid crowds and visit the city on the budget, the best time to visit Batumi is in spring (April-May) and autumn (October-November).
-Summers here see lots of local and international tourists, therefore the prices for the accommodation triples, while the beaches and streets are extremely crowded.
+Summers here see lots of local and international tourists.
+The prices for the accommodation triples.
+The beaches and streets are extremely crowded.
 Additionally, it’s quite hot in summer and tends to rain pretty often.
 Winters are often warm, with light snow.

 Top 10 Free Things to Do in Batumi